• Skip to primary navigation

 How to serve

-In Germany, this dish is most commonly served with boiled or mashed potatoes.
-Especially floury potatoes work well to soak up the rich caper sauce.
-However, they are also eaten with rice and Bandnudeln (which are similar to Tagliatelle).
+In Germany, this dish is most commonly served with boiled ( Saltzkartoffeln) or Mashed Potatoes (Kartoffelbrei).
+However, they are also eaten with rice and pasta (which are similar to Tagliatelle).

 Popular side dishes to Königsberger Klopse are also pickled Beetroot, Sauerkraut or German Red Cabbage.
 They go well with the sweet and sour taste of the dish.

 A green salad also goes well with this rich dish.
-I would suggest this cucumber and radish salad.
+I would suggest this cucumber and radish salad or this German Beet Salad.

 Storage Instructions